erleonard/aro/index.md

 - Using Visual Studio Code with remote containers option
 - Install all the tools on your local machine

-Full installation guidance and options for running this lab can be found in the [Installation]({% link install.md %}) instructions.
+Full installation guidance and options for deploying Azure Red Hat OpenShift can be found in the [Installation]({% link install.md %}) instructions.